snakrani/discovery/docs/setup/vagrant.md

 Discovery comes packaged currently for Virtualbox so you will need to have Virtualbox installed.
 See the Virtualbox install instructions below to install for your operating system.
 They have an installer for most operating systems.

-1. **Virtualbox** - Install Virtualbox from: https://www.virtualbox.org/wiki/Downloads
+1. **Virtualbox** - Install Virtualbox from: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)

 Vagrant is available as an executable installer for Windows, Mac, and Linux.

-2. **Vagrant** - Install Vagrant from: https://www.vagrantup.com/downloads.html
+2. **Vagrant** - Install Vagrant from: [https://www.vagrantup.com/downloads.html](https://www.vagrantup.com/downloads.html)

 ## Configuration

 The Discovery Vagrantfile is meant to be configurable depending on the needs of the developer.
 To keep everything that needs to be versioned, we use a pattern of a default Vagrant configuration file that can be overridden if an override exists.

 You will also need to ensure certain environment variables are set for the Discovery application containers.
-We provide an example ([docker/django-env.example.vars](https://github.com/PSHCDevOps/discovery/blob/master/docker/django-env.example.vars)) but you will need to create a file called **docker/django-env.vars** that has sensative application information.
+We provide an example ([docker/django-env.example.vars](https://github.com/PSHCDevOps/discovery/blob/master/docker/django-env.example.vars)) but you will need to create a file called **docker/django-env.vars** that has sensitive application information.

 ```bash
 # Fetch Discovery project